janw4ld/docker-notes/by-example/1-distributing-builds/1-basic-build/readme.md

 we'll save this file as `naive.Dockerfile` then use `docker build` to create an image from it. the used command options are

-- `-t hellokitty:naive` adds the a "tag" or human readable name to the image
+- `-t hellokitty:naive` adds a "tag" -a human readable name- to the image
 - `-f naive.Dockerfile` specifies which dockerfile to use
-- `.` specifies the build context, which is the directory our dockerfile instructions will interact with, so for example `COPY main.cpp` in the dockerfile only knows which `main.cpp` to copy because we're inside the `1-basic-build` directory and passed the build context `.` (which means here)
+- `.` specifies the build context, which is the directory our dockerfile instructions will interact with, so for example `COPY main.cpp` in the dockerfile only knows which `main.cpp` to copy because we're inside the `1-basic-build` directory and passed the build context `.` (which means here or the current working directory)

 ```console
 $ docker build \